multiversx/mx-exchange-docs/docs/intro.md

 # What Is the Maiar DEX?

-The Maiar Decentralized Exchange (DEX) is the Automated Market Maker (AMM), rearchitecting some of the key elements to build a product that can leverage the entire performance of the Elrond architecture, to offer global, near-instant, inexpensive transactions between an expanding suite of assets.
+The Maiar Decentralized Exchange (DEX) is the Automated Market Maker (AMM), rearchitecting some of the key elements to build a product that can leverage the entire performance of the Elrond architecture, to offer global, near-instant, inexpensive transactions among an expanding suite of assets.

 ![img](/docs/maiar-exchange.png)